jevonmao/PermissionsSwiftUI/README.md

 ## Quickstart
 > Before you start, please `star ★` this repository.
 Your star is my biggest motivation to pull all-nighters and maintain this open source project.

+### Modal Style
-To use PermissionsSwiftUI, simply add the `JMPermission` modifier to any view. <br />
+To use PermissionsSwiftUI to show a beauitful permission modal, simply add the `JMPermission`to any view. <br />
 `.JMPermissions(showModal: $showModal, for: [.locationAlways, .photo, .microphone])` Pass in a `Binding<Bool>` to show the modal view, and add whatever permissions you want to show.
 ```Swift
    struct ContentView: View {
        @State var showModal = false
        var body: some View {
            Button(action: {
                showModal=true